 Between failures in Hollywood, I had a gig writing a column for the L.A.
 Downtown News under the pseudonym “Sophie Dover.”
 Why, in their infinite wisdom, the paper hired a dude to pretend to be a woman and write what amounted to female confessional fiction, is beyond me.
 Suffice it to say, I was under-qualified by at least a chromosome but I was probably cheaper than a real woman and, hey, I needed the work.
 One of my early assignments was to pen a Mother’s Day-themed story predicated on a mother-daughter dialogue about men.
 The result was an exercise in mental menstruation from which I’m still trying to recover.

-These days, I’d readily cut 90 percent of the story and given its lack of everything including length (they paid by the word so concision was emphasized) the editing would leave me with something akin to a haiku:
+These days, I’d readily cut 90 percent of the story, and given its lack of everything including length (they paid by the word so concision was emphasized) the editing would leave me with something akin to a haiku:

 Was written by a man, not

-My own mother has the psychological constitution of guano, which is to say she’s batshitt crazy.
+My own mother has the psychological constitution of guano, which is to say she’s batshit crazy.
 I’m not in the mood to write a weeper otherwise I’d tell the tale but suffice it to say, I think raising my brother and I contributed some.
-That notwithstanding, I know that even 40 years hence, part of her still frets the skinning of a knee, wherever we are, which is always too far.
+That notwithstanding, I know that even 40 years hence, part of her still frets about the skinning of a knee, wherever we are, which is always too far.
 For moms, their children can never be near enough.
 No matter what.
 Not even on that certain Sunday.